trumans/treehouse-react-app-course-manager/README.md

 * Displays the course title, description, time and materials
 * Buttons to edit and delete the course are displayed if the current user created the course.
 * The Return to List button redirects to the courses pages.
 * Delete button calls the function to delete the course.
-If successful the app redirects to courses list page.
+If successful the app redirects to courses list page, otherwise to an error page.

 ## CreateCourse
 /courses/create